docsforadobe/after-effects-scripting-guide/docs/layer.rst

 **Description**

-When true, the layer is "shy", meaning that it is hidden in the Layer panel if the composition’s "Hide all shy layers" option is toggled on.
+When true, the layer is "shy", meaning that it is hidden in the Layer panel if the composition's "Hide all shy layers" option is toggled on.

 **Type**